kerim325/SIP_Tutorials/README.md

-# Signal and Image Processing (WS_2024)
+# Signal and Image Processing (SS_2025)

-Research Group Neuroinformatics </br>
+Research Group Neuroinformatics
 University of Vienna

-## Team

-### Lecturer

-Philipp Raggam

-### Tutors
+**Prof. Moritz Grosse-Wentrup**

-Kerim Atak
+**Tutor: Kerim Atak**

-## Course Description
+## Description

-This repository is designed to enhance the learning experience in the Signal and Image Processing course.
-As part of the effort to make the course more interactive, hands-on exercises are incorporated into the class.
-These exercises are aimed at facilitating the understanding and application of coding and the concepts taught during lectures.
+This repository accompanies the Signal and Image Processing course.
+It contains all hands-on exercises and code examples used in lectures to help students practice and apply the concepts covered.